British Commonwealth Air Training Plan: Canada

-The British Commonwealth Air Training Plan illustrated that the Commonwealth still had some military meaning during the Second World War and was one of Canada's major contributions to the early war effort.
-The BCATP was an impressive and uniting national achievement.
-Canada became, during the Second World War, one of the great air training centres contributing more than 130,000 trained aircrew to the Allied Cause.
-The federal government paid three-quarters of the total bill, an amount in excess of two and a quarter billion dollars.
+The success of the British Commonwealth Air Training Plan illustrated that the Commonwealth still had political and military significance during the Second World War.
+The Plan was Canada's major contribution to the early war effort and was an important and unifying national achievement.
+Canada became one of the great air training centres and trained more than 130,000 trained aircrew for the Allied cause.
+The Canadian government paid about $2 billion of the Plan's cost of $2.25 billion, including $425 million of the United Kingdom's share.

-On the third anniversary of the Plan President Roosevelt enthused that the BCATP had transformed Canada into the "aerodrome of democracy", a play on his earlier description of the United States as "the Arsenal of Democracy."
+On the third anniversary of the Plan President Roosevelt enthused that the BCATP had transformed Canada into the "aerodrome of democracy", a play on his earlier description of the United States as "the Arsenal of Democracy".

-Wrought iron gates were chosen by the UK, New Zealand and Australia to commemorate Canada's contribution to the Plan, and were placed to overlook the parade square at CFB Trenton.

-Various aircraft, transport and training artefacts may be seen at the Commonwealth Air Training Plan Museum, located in Brandon, Manitoba.
+In 1949, Australia, New Zealand, and the United Kingdom presented Canada with memorial wrought iron gates for the entrance to the parade square at CFB Trenton.
+The gates commemorate the successful wartime partnership and enduring friendship between the four countries.

-As Canada was the main participant, the legacy of the plan there included a strong postwar aviation sector and many new or improved airports across the country, the majority of which are still in use.
+The plan spawned a modern air force, a strong Canadian postwar aviation sector of the economy and left new or improved airports all across the country.
 The classic BCATP airport consisted of three runways, each typically 2,500 ft (760 m) in length, arranged in a triangle so that aircraft could always land (more-or-less) into the wind – that was critically important at a time when most light training aircraft (such as the North American Harvard) were taildraggers, which are difficult to land in strong cross-winds.

-That triangular runway outline is perfectly preserved at Claresholm Industrial Airport, but is still easily visible under later runway extensions at most Canadian BCATP airports, such as Kingston/Norman Rogers Airport, Boundary Bay Airport and Pendelton, Ontario airport.
-Later modifications have often resulted in one runway being lengthened to handle larger aircraft such as jets, and in less-used runways being closed or converted to taxiways.
+That triangular runway outline is perfectly preserved at Claresholm Industrial Airport but is still easily visible under postwar runway extensions at other former BCATP airports, such as Kingston/Norman Rogers Airport, Boundary Bay Airport and Brantford Airport.
+Many BCATP airports are still in use in 2024.

-The BCATP provided an economic boost in the Western provinces that were still recovering from the decade long depression.
+The BCATP provided an economic boost in the Western provinces that were still recovering from the Great Depression.
 The final report of the BCATP Supervisory Board calculated that "more than 3,750 members of the RAF, RAAF, RNZAF and Allied nationals under RAF quotas married Canadian girls," many of whom remained in Canada to raise families.